hombit/freddi/Readme.md

 loss rate as a function of distance along the disk's surface.
 This function is used in `Freddi` to taking thermal wind into account.

-Choosing option `--wind=Woods1996`, it is necessary to set the value of the ionization parameter Xi (which is proportional to the ratio of the radiation and gas pressures) by the option `--Xi_max` and the Compoton temperature T_IC
+Choosing option `--windtype=Woods1996`, it is necessary to set the value of the ionization parameter Xi (which is proportional to the ratio of the radiation and gas pressures) by the option `--windXi` and the Compoton temperature T_IC
-(which determines the hardness of the irradiating spectrum and the size of the region where the wind operates) by the option `--Tic`.
+(which determines the hardness of the irradiating spectrum and the size of the region where the wind operates) by the option `--windTic`.

 Questions and comments